Driveshaft and U-Joint Notes

 Thread: Driveshaft Contacting Crossmember: http://forums.swedespeed.com/showthread.php?553234-Driveshaft-contacting-crossmember&p=6823706#post6823706

-Good U-Joint info...again, there more happening in there than meets the ear: http://www.elbe-gmbh.de/pdf/wartungsrichtlinien/Deutsch.pdf
+Good U-Joint info...again, there is more happening here, than meets the ear: http://www.elbe-gmbh.de/pdf/wartungsrichtlinien/Deutsch.pdf [...notice also that the UJs shown in their graphic are correctly phased!]

 Good demonstration of what happens at various Driveshaft alignments: https://www.youtube.com/watch?v=Idk3BVDVHq4